detroit-labs/fastlane-template/README.md

 ## Xcode Project Changes
 - Add `Blackboard` to Build Phase script to project target.
 For more detail, read the [README](https://github.com/NathanE73/Blackboard/blob/master/README/Installation/CocoaPods.md#xcode).
+- Add `SwiftFormat` to Build Phase script to project target.
+For more details, read the [README](https://github.com/nicklockwood/SwiftFormat#xcode-build-phase).
 - Add `SwiftLint` to Build Phase script to project target.
 For more detail, read the [README](https://github.com/realm/SwiftLint#xcode).
 - Add `Resources/Settings.bundle` to the project.